-One major reason why people are incited to have their records sealed is to have better and more extensive employment possibilities.
+One major reason why people are incited to have their las vegas criminal records sealed is to have better and more extensive employment possibilities.
 Some companies refuse to accept applicants with criminal records regardless of their skills and credentials.
 With record sealing done, an applicant can legally refuse to acknowledge his conviction or arrest throughout the whole application process.
 Applicants can claim that they have never been convicted because the employer won’t have access to sealed records.

 Record Expunction versus Record Sealing